 The Title IX Committee for Student Concerns will forward the results of its review of NCOs to the NCO Review Committee, which, as part of its biannual review of NCOs, will inform the parties to a NCO whether it will be discontinued, modified, or remain in place.

 Any violations of the NCO should be reported immediately to Campus Safety and Security (24/7).
 Ongoing concerns about a NCO should be directed to the Title IX Coordinator (business hours), or the appropriate Deputy Title IX Coordinator (business hours).

 CSS officers will follow ordinary protocols for assessing and responding to campus safety concerns, consulting as necessary with the on-call staff (dean, mental health counselor, or SASS advocate), the Director of Sexual Assault Prevention and Response, and the Title IX and Deputy Title IX Coordinators.

 The Title IX Coordinator and/or Deputy Title IX Coordinators will follow up on alleged violations of NCOs and determine via investigation whether the contact in question was incidental or intentional.

 Contact determined to be incidental will be addressed via advisory meetings with the responsible party, and/or modifications to the specific terms of the NCO, for example establishing schedules for the use of shared campus spaces.

-Contact determined to be intentional will be addressed in accordance with the investigation and adjudication processes outlined in the Title IX policy.
+Contact determined to be intentional will be addressed in accordance with the investigation and adjudication processes outlined in the sexual misconduct policy.